 When Do I Adjust My Truss Rod?

-A good sign that it’s time to adjust your truss rod is if the action on your guitar feels off (your action is the height of the strings above the fretboard).
+A good sign that it’s time to adjust your truss rod is if the action on your guitar feels off (the action is the height of the strings above the fretboard).

-Here’s how your action can impact your guitar:
+Here’s how the action can impact your guitar:

 If your strings are harder to press down on, the action is most likely too high.